 Ferrets Are Illegal in Some Places

-Before buying your pet, you must be aware that they are considered banned or illegal in some parts of the world.
-In the US, they are completely banned in California, Hawaii, Washington DC and New York City.
+Before buying your pet, you must be aware that they are classified as wild animals and considered banned or illegal in some parts of the world.
+In the US, they are completely banned in California, Hawaii, Washington DC, and New York City.

 Things You Should Know Before Getting a Ferret

 Here are a few things you should keep in mind before getting a pet Ferret.

 Ferrets are inquisitive and excitable.
 They have a fast metabolism and hence are high on energy.
 They need to play and run around the place to keep them sane.
 You can easily put them on a leash and take them outside for walks.

 Ferrets love exploring and would nibble on almost everything out of curiosity.
 If they swallow foreign objects, it might be harmful to them.
 They are also very tiny and squeeze easily through spaces.

 For this reason, they should be kept in a secure cage.
 It would be a good idea to put them in a collar with a bell so that you know about their whereabouts.